Bembem11/Capstone-Project-Stroke-Prediction/README.md

 * Stroke probability scales dramatically across age brackets.
 The risk is almost negligible (<0.5%) in patients under 40, climbs to ~13% in the 60–80 demographic, and peaks at nearly 20% for those over 80.
 * The likelihood of a stroke accelerates significantly after age 40 and becomes highly prevalent after 60, cementing age as the strongest non-modifiable baseline predictor in the dataset.

+ image

 ### Hypertension & Heart Disease
 *  An intersection analysis of underlying conditions reveals significant overlap.
 While hypertension is the most common standalone condition (381 cases), it frequently compounds with others: 53 patients had both hypertension and a stroke, 34 had heart disease and a stroke, and 13 patients suffered from all three conditions simultaneously.
-*  Hypertension acts as a major intersecting risk factor that heavily amplifies the likelihood of developing heart disease, suffering a stroke, or both.
+*  Hypertension acts as a major intersecting risk factor that heavily amplifies the likelihood of developing heart disease, suffering a stroke, or both. image

-### Machine Learning Models Used
+## Machine Learning Models Used
 Several classification algorithms were trained and compared, including:

-Logistic Regression
+* Logistic Regression
-Random Forest
+* Random Forest
-Gradient Boosting
+* Gradient Boosting
-Decision Trees
+* Decision Trees
 Each model was evaluated using train-test splitting and cross-validation to ensure reliable performance.

 ## Models Performance